cecton/blog/content/posts/rust-and-arduino-part3.md

         }
     }

-    // dimensions of the frames
+    // dimension of the frames
     let width = 40;
     let height = 42;

     // prepare drawing area
-    write_cmd!(0x15, 0, width / 2 - 1);
+    write_cmd!(0x15, 0, width / 2 - 1); // 2 pixels per data byte
     write_cmd!(0x75, 0, height - 1);

     // we override the first data byte with the control byte which tells the screen we are
     // sending data
     //
-    // note: it was already done before but just want to make sure in case you comment the screen
+    // note: it was already done before but I just want to make sure in case you comment the
-    // filling above
+    // screen filling above
     data[0] = 0b01000000;

     // a not-so-small macro to help us draw an image